aler9/dctk/README.md

 ```
 dc-search --hub=HUB --nick=NICK [<flags>] <query>

-Search files and directories by name on a given hub.
+Search files and directories by name in a given hub.

 Flags:
   --help       Show context-sensitive help (also try